 However, there are certain exceptions to this limitation period.
 This includes:

-- Those who lack the mental capacity to start a claim for themself.
+• Those who lack the mental capacity to start a claim for themself.
 The time limit is indefinitely suspended.
-During this suspension, a court-appointed litigation friend could make the claim on their behalf.
-However, if the injured party regains this mental capacity and a claim has not been made for them, they will have three years from the date of their recovery to start one.
+If the person regains this capacity, they will have three years from the date they recovered this capacity to start one.

 If you suffered injuries due to tripping over trailing leads and are unsure whether you could make a personal injury claim get in touch with one of our advisors.
 They can help answer your questions and offer you free advice.